LearnersGuild/learnathon/challenge/README.md

 Run your tests frequently!
 They're a great way to tell if you're on-track.

+_Note: these tests only test your JavaScript code, not your HTML + CSS.
+If the objective includes HTML + CSS components, you can't rely on the tests to tell you if you've completed the objective or not.
+For that, you'll have to read the objective itself._

 ## Submitting your Code

 When you are ready to submit your code, share the **link to your fork of the gist**.
 This link will look something like: